 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of getting your loan application.
+Your mortgage lender will supply you with a Loan Estimate (LE) of closing costs within three days of receiving your application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of getting your application.

-The estimate is formed from the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a precise range of accuracy.
-I'll examine the estimate and let you know if everything looks good.
+This estimate is based on the loan amount.
+RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy, and I'll review the estimate and let you know if it all looks all right.

 Then we'll close on your house.
-This will most likely happen at a title company or escrow office and is often a smooth and hassle-free occasion.
+This will most often happen at a title company or escrow office and will most often be a smooth and relaxed occurrence.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you have any questions, be sure to contact me at 949-280-0102 or e-mail me at .
+And if you have any questions, just contact me at 949-280-0102 or e-mail me at .